cartant/rxjs-marbles/docs/index.md

 ### With Tape

-As with Jasmine and Mocha, instead of passing your test function directly to Tape, pass it to the library's `marbles` function.
+Instead of passing your test function directly to Tape, pass it to the library's `marbles` function.
 The `marbles` function will concatenate the additional `Test` argument it receives from Tape.

 There is a `/tape` directory in the package that includes a wrapper that will correctly type additional argument and will call `configure` - passing Tape's assertion methods to ensure marble assertions will be counted towards Tape's `plan` - so be sure to specify `rxjs-marbles/tape` in the `import` statement or `require` call: